1.1 Academic Policies

 +1+34-638763758

 Saint Louis University is a community of learning in which integrity and mutual trust are vital.
-Since the mission of the University is "the pursuit of truth for the greater glory of God and for the service of humanity," acts of falsehood violate its very reason for existence.
-They also demean and compromise the activities of teaching, research, health care and community service that are its primary mission.
+Since the mission of the University is "the pursuit of truth for the greater glory of God and for the service of humanity," acts of integrity are essential to its very reason for existence.
+They also dignify and strengthen the activities of teaching, research, health care, and community service that are its primary mission.

-Since the University seeks to prepare students and faculty for lives of integrity and occupations of trust, it regards all acts of academic dishonesty as matters of serious concern.
-Such dishonesty also undermines the academic assessment process, which in turn impairs the ability of the University to certify to the outside world the skills and attainments of its graduates.
-Such dishonesty allows those who engage in it to take unfair advantage of their peers and undermines moral character and self-respect.
+Since the University seeks to prepare students and instructors for lives of integrity and occupations of trust, it regards academic integrity as a matter of serious import.
+Academic integrity is the foundation of the academic assessment process, which in turn sustains the ability of the University to certify to the outside world the skills and attainments of its graduates.
+Academic integrity allows those who practice it to contribute to a just and equitable learning environment that cultivates moral character and self-respect.

 The Policy on Academic Integrity set forth here is designed to promote ethical conduct within the University community by: